DaWoody/free-video-player/production/freevideoplayer/README.md

 ##Version information
 ***

-- version 0.9.0 - The first ALPHA release of Free Video Player.
-This release (should ;)) include things as:
+- version 0.9.0 - (COMING SOON) The first ALPHA release of Free Video Player.
+This release include things as:
     - Ability to play adaptive bitrated DASHed content, muxxed (audio/video) and separated content (audio and video).
 The two first versions of DASH structures aimed to work are:
         - urn:mpeg:dash:profile:isoff-live:2011,http://dashif.org/guidelines/dash264
         - Another.. profile here.. (can't find it currently ;)).
-    - Ability to play MP4, webm (not tested yet).
+    - Ability to play MP4, webm.
-    - Creating video player controls with play/pause, progress-slider, progress-timer, volume-slider, subtitle(captions) and fullscreen functionality.
+    - Creating video player controls with play/pause, progress-slider, progress-timer, volume-slider, subtitle(captions), settings-button(with possibility to change quality) and fullscreen functionality.
     - Utilizing the Media Source Extension module to make playback available with the player.
     - Styling video control structure, with information on which video controls to paint to the DOM, the inner html of the video control element and the corresponding css class (for styling).